AshleyChoi1111/FizzBuzz/README.md

 this Fizz Buzz problem.
 Note: you may also need to set your project SDK before you can run your code.
 There will be a warning message in IntelliJ if this is the case and you can click the message to set up the SDK.

-You may never have seen Java before, but we bet you can puzzle out how it works.
+You may never have seen Java before, but we bet you can puzzle out how it will work.

 ## Task 1: Understanding some Java syntax